CaiyueXu/EEGTrust/README.md

 - 26/9/2023 EEGTrust v1.0 Uploaded.

 # 2. Download Dataset
 Our dataset can be downloaded [here](https://yunpan.tongji.edu.cn/link/AAD7EAE6EAF0A4424DA60F4E5522230CEB).
-Detailed instructions for utilizing the dataset can be found in the REDEME file provided on the data access portal page.
-If there are any questions about the dataset, please contact email xucaiyue@tongji.edu.cn.
+Detailed instructions for utilizing the dataset can be found in the Dataset/README file.
+Notice: The license of the dataset is for academic research only.
+To download the dataset, please sign and send the Dataset/eula to email xucaiyue@tongji.edu.cn.

 # 3. Scripts
 ## 3.1 Environments